-The following table and notes thereto state the names of all the persons proposed to be nominated for election as directors, all of the positions and offices with the Corporation now held by them, their present principal occupations or employments for the last five (5) years and the number of shares of the Corporation beneficially owned, directly or indirectly, or over which control or direction is exercised, by each of them as of June 29, 2020.
+The following table and notes thereto state the names of all the persons proposed to be nominated for election as directors, all of the positions and offices with the Corporation now held by them, their present principal occupations or employments for the last five (5) years and the number of shares of the Corporation beneficially owned, directly or indirectly, or over which control or direction is exercised, by each of them as of August 8, 2022.
 The information as to shares beneficially owned has been furnished to the Board of Directors by the respective nominees.

-Principal Occupation or Number of Shares Beneficially Name & Municipality Position with Employment for the Last Director Owned of Residence Corporation Five Years From or Controlled Hugh M. (Mac) Balkam (1) President, President of the Corporation October 20, 14,053,216 Toronto, Ontario CEO and since 2009, Business 2009 Common Shares Director Consultant Robert Myhill (1) (2) Director C.E.O. and Chairman, November 3, 625,928 Common Toronto, Ontario ThinkDesk Inc. 2009 Shares J. Gordon McMehen (1) (2) Director Chairman, Conundrum Capital December 21, 9,592,717 Common Toronto, Ontario Corporation 2009 Shares Quinton Hennigh Proposed President and Chairman of N/A 900,000 Common Colorado U.S.A Director Novo Resources Corp.
-Shares Thomas Weis Proposed President of Thomas V Weis N/A 188,000 Common Colorado U.S.A.
-Director and Associates Inc. a Shares geophysical contracting and consulting company
+Name & Municipality of Residence Position with Corporation Principal Occupation or Employment for the Last Five Years Director From Number of Shares Beneficially Owned or Controlled Hugh M. (Mac) Balkam Toronto, Ontario President, CEO and Director President of the Corporation since 2009, Business Consultant October 20, 2009 16,883,345 Common Shares Robert Myhill (1) (2) Toronto, Ontario Director C.E.O. and Chairman, ThinkDesk Inc. November 3, 2009 1,160,928 Common Shares J. Gordon McMehen (1) (2) Toronto, Ontario Director Chairman, Conundrum Capital Corporation December 21, 2009 11,514,787 Common Shares Quinton Hennigh Colorado U.S.A Proposed Director President and Chairman of Novo Resources Corp.
+August 11, 2020 900,000 Common Shares Thomas Weis (1) Colorado U.S.A.
+Proposed Director President of Thomas V Weis and Associates Inc. a geophysical contracting and consulting company August 11, 2020 188,000 Common Shares